bigeasy/locket/diary.md

 I start to worry about when a version is committed, but then I recall that this is not a concern for LevelDB and is therefore not a concern for Locket.

+## Multiple Writers

+They would all write to their own log, but the logs would be merged into a single page, so that loading the page reads in many logs.
+They records would get put in the right order and MVCC takes over.
+Still only ever two outstanding pages, but many logs for those pages.